DavideKovac/Basic-Machine-Learning-Techniques-Project/README.md

 # Basic-Machine-Learning-Techniques-Project
 A set of project/file developed with different Machine Learning Techniques from the Scikit-learn library

-<h1><b>Machine Learning Techniques</b></h1>:
+<h1><b>Machine Learning Techniques</b></h1>

 <h2><b>Supervised Learnings</b></h2>(Supervised learning is the machine learning task of learning a function that maps an input to an output based on example input-output pairs.
-It infers a function from labeled training data consisting of a set of training examples.):
+It infers a function from labeled training data consisting of a set of training examples.)

 -<b>Linear regression</b> = Linear Regression is a supervised machine learning algorithm where the predicted output is continuous and has a constant slope.
 It’s used to predict values within a continuous range, (e.g. sales, price) rather than trying to classify them into categories (e.g. cat, dog).